victormanoly/victormanoly.github.io/index.md

 > Paper presentation at 2018 IEEE Symposium on Computers and Communications (ISCC), Natal, Brazil, 2018.

 * Deterministic Network Calculus: A brief tutorial.
-> Tutorial presentation at 2020 School on Systems and Networks (SSN), Vitoria, Brazil, 2020.
+> Tutorial presentation at 2020 School on Systems and Networks (SSN), Vitória, Brazil, 2020.